FREE SHIPPING on orders of $85 or more

 First found in Bavaria, where in ancient times the name Gummer came from humble beginnings but gained a significant reputation for its contribution to the region's feudal society.
 It later became more prominent as many branches of the household acquired distant estates which in turn elevated their social status.

 This web page shows only a small excerpt of our Gump research.
 Another 137 words(10 lines of text) covering the year 1688 is included under the topic Early Gump History in all our PDF Extended History products.

 More information is included under the topic Early Gump Notables in all our PDF Extended History products.

 Between the mid-17th and mid-20th centuries, German settlers arrived in North America by the thousands.
 Persecution based on religion and poverty were great motivators in this large-scale migration.
 So too was the opportunity for tenant farmers to own their own land.
 Ample land and opportunity awaited the settlers who went to such states as Pennsylvania, Texas, New York, Illinois, and California, as well as Ontario and the prairie provinces of Canada.
 Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name Gump or a variant listed above:

-Gump Settlers in the United States in the 18th Century
+Gump Settlers in United States in the 18th Century

-Gump Settlers in the United States in the 20th Century
+Gump Settlers in United States in the 20th Century

 houseofnames.com is an internet property owned by Swyrich Corporation.